janisaiad/MMNN/refs/paper/temp/speech.md

 I discovered that I am fundamentally in the mean field regime with 1000 neurons, and it is dimension independent with 2 hidden layer we have the POC of benefits of low ranks

+i can have a ton of different research lines but mostly we observe those kind of step hierarchical training curves I believe by testing other functions that this comes from a frequency inductive bias to run very large experiments i'm at the limit of having time to tune hyperparameters and many experimental details, the

 - **architecture and factorization**
   - 3-layer MMNNs benefit from low-rank factorization of the middle matrix; 2-layer models reduce to random features with no factorization advantage  # we delineate regimes